datatogether/webapp/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/datatogether/webapp.svg?style=flat-square)](https://codecov.io/gh/datatogether/webapp)
 [![CI](https://img.shields.io/circleci/project/github/datatogether/webapp.svg?style=flat-square)](https://circleci.com/gh/datatogether/webapp)

 **Webapp** is the main public-facing web application to allow user to contribute metadata about content that has been crawled & archived from Data Together.
 Beta code runs on [archivers.co](https://archivers.co) and production code on [datatogether.org](https://datatogether.org).
-Use this repositories to improve the user interface presented in the web application.
-To add new features to the Data Together platform, you'll have to land those in one or more of the other repositories in the [Data Together Github organization](https://github.com/datatogether/).
+This repository has a React front end which includes the user interface of the web application.
+New features of the Data Together platform are coordinated and developed in one or more of the other repositories listed in our [Roadmap](https://github.com/datatogether/roadmap).

 ## License & Copyright

 Copyright (C) 2017 Data Together

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3.0.